Balancingrock/SwifterLog/docs/UserManual.md

 Or use the optional loggers:

-    SwifterLog.atDebug?.log("Kilroy was here")
+    Logger.atDebug?.log("Kilroy was here")

+We like to use a typealias to abbreviate this:

+    typealias Log = Logger
+    Log.atDebug?.log("The answer is 42")

-The optional logger are not as readable, but offer performance advantages when levels are disabled.
+The optional loggers are not as readable, but offer performance advantages when levels are disabled.

 There are other optional parameters that can be usefull:

     log.atDebug("Kilroy was here", id: 16, type: "MyType")

 The `id` parameter can be used to identify an object, thread, socket etc. Its default value is -1.
 Hence -1 should not be used for any other purpose.
+An id can be used to tie log entries together, i.e. all logentires with the same `id` could be read in-sequence to know what happened on a specific thread, socket etc.

 The `type` parameter can be used to identify the type for which the entry was made.
-Its default value is _noType_.
+Its default value is _noType_ but this can be changed in the static parameter defaultTypeString.
+Setting the defaultTypeString to `""` (empty string) means that the type parameter will be ignored in the log string.

 Note that all log entries will be accompanied by a Source specifier that identifies the file, function and line number of where the log entry was made.